 In 2015, City Life hopes to potentially expand to two teams, with opportunities to minister either in Southern California or along the Atlantic Coast.
 The West Coast tour, beginning June 23 and concluding July 7, includea Los Angeles, Orange County, and San Diego, and the East Coast tour, June 29 through July 13, would include New York City, Washington DC, and Philadelphia.
-Projected dates are June 23 – July 7, 2015.
+City Life begins June 23 and concludes July 7, 2015.

 Trained adult leadership staff will host a one and a half day orientation and then it is off to put it into practice.Â Ministry opportunities include helping with homeless ministries, helping with day camps, work projects, and more.